New studies bolster theory coronavirus emerged from the wild

 Andersen said they found case clusters inside the market, too, “and that clustering is very, very specifically in the parts of the market” where they now know people were selling wildlife, such as raccoon dogs, that are susceptible to infection with the coronavirus.

 In the other study, scientists analyzed the genomic diversity of the virus inside and outside of China starting with the earliest sample genomes in December 2019 and extending through mid-February 2020.
-They found that two lineages – A and B – marked the pandemic’s beginning in Wuhan.
-Study coauthor Joel Wertheim, a viral evolution expert at the University of California, San Diego, pointed out that lineage A is more genetically similar to bat coronaviruses, but lineage B appears to have begun spreading earlier in humans, particularly at the market.
+They found that two lineages — A and B — marked the pandemic’s beginning in Wuhan.
+Study co-author Joel Wertheim, a viral evolution expert at the University of California, San Diego, pointed out that lineage A is more genetically similar to bat coronaviruses, but lineage B appears to have begun spreading earlier in humans, particularly at the market.

 “Now I realize it sounds like I just said that a once-in-a-generation event happened twice in short succession,” Wertheim said.
-But certain conditions were in place — such as people and animals in close proximity and a virus that can spread from animals to people and from person to person.
+But certain conditions were in place — such as people and animals in proximity and a virus that can spread from animals to people and from person to person.
 So “barriers to spillover have been lowered such that multiple introductions, we believe, should actually be expected,” he said.

 Many scientists believe the virus jumped from bats to humans, either directly or through another animal.
 But in June, the World Health Organization recommended a deeper probe into whether a lab accident may be to blame.
 Critics had said the WHO was too quick to dismiss the lab leak theory.